JalexSocial/Htmx.Net.Toast/README.md

 ```

 > Available Positions are TopRight,BottomRight,BottomLeft,TopLeft,TopCenter,BottomCenter.
-Set the isDismissible bool to false, to remove the close icon from your toasts!
+Set the Dismissible bool to false, to remove the close icon from your toasts!
 Pretty handy.

 ### Enable HTMX middleware